Alexisbol/ada-template-website/Beatrice.md

 what you expect if the main driver is macro stress rather than the sign of the policy move.
 </p>

-<p><b>In Fig.18, we want to</b> test whether large policy moves, regardless of sign, are associated with higher volatility in some sectors.</p>
+<p>In Fig.18, we want to test whether large policy moves, regardless of sign, are associated with higher volatility in some sectors.</p>

 <div class="figure-block">
   <div id="fig18" style="width:100%; height:520px;"></div>